 to 400' reels where needed and returned to you for long-term archival storage.

 Transfers are done in-house using a frame-by-frame digital

 $59.99 for the first 250 feet of Film

 Additional footage up to 1,600 feet total per DVD disc, approx. 2 hours of viewing:

 Sound Film: $0.50 per foot

 Optional Additional Services:

-Full standard-resolution Digital Video file in AVI format to bare 1TB hard drive:
+Full HD Digital Video file in AVI format to bare 1TB hard drive:

-Use of an external drive dock such a the ThermalTake 5G available thru Amazon and other online suppliers is recommended.
-External dock, internal installation in customers PC, or use of other suitable drive enclosure will be required by customer to access video files.
+Use of an external drive dock (recommended) such a the ThermalTake BlacX available thru Amazon and other online suppliers is recommended.
+External dock, internal installation in customers PC (not recommended), or use of other suitable drive enclosure will be required by customer to access video files.